 Also, depending on role of the user inviting the external users, there will be an additional step for requesting approval before the email gets sent to an external user.
 This information is covered in the “External Sharing Approvals” section.

-- visit the site Sharing a specific document with an external user:
+- Sharing a specific document with an external user: